Hyperbolic groups and local connectivity: Semistability at infinity

 \begin{prop} Let $G$ be a word hyperbolic group.
 Then $G$ is the fundamental group of a graph of groups whose edge groups are finite and whose vertex groups are either finite or one ended.
 Furthermore, each vertex group $G_v$ is itself a hyperbolic group, and the inclusion $G_v \hookrightarrow G$ is a quasi-isometric embedding. \end{prop}

 \begin{proof} Every hyperbolic group $G$ is finitely presented, so Dunwoody's accessibility theorem implies that $G$ splits over finite groups as described \cite{Dunwoody85}.
 It follows that each vertex group $G_v$ is quasiconvex, in the sense that, any geodesic in the Cayley graph of $G$ joining two points of $G_v$ must lie uniformly close to $G_v$ itself.
-Any quasiconvex subgroup of a hyperbolic group is hyperbolic by \cite[III.$\Gamma$.3.7]{BH99} and is quasi-isometrically embedded by \cite[III.$\Gamma$.3.5]{BH99}. \end{proof}
+Any quasiconvex subgroup of a hyperbolic group is hyperbolic and quasi-isometrically embedded.
+See, for instance, Lemma III.$\Gamma$.3.5 and Proposition III.$\Gamma$.3.7 of \cite{BH99}. \end{proof}

 To build a cleaner geometric model space for a multi-ended hyperbolic group, we use the following construction.

 \begin{prop} Let $G$ be a word hyperbolic group.
 There exists a simply connected $\delta$--hyperbolic simplicial complex $X$ on which $G$ acts geometrically such that each finite subgroup of $G$ has a fixed point in $X$. \end{prop}